kiransalve/Power-BI/Learn with Gigs/Questions.md

 | ---------- | ---------- | ----------- |
 | C001       | Delhi      | Mumbai      |

-You don’t store every change, only 1 previous value.

 4. Junk Dimension

 A table that stores miscellaneous attributes that don’t fit anywhere.

-Example:

-Flags, yes/no fields, small codes:
+Example: Flags, yes/no fields, IsNewCustomer (Y/N), PaymentStatus (Paid/Unpaid), PriorityFlag (High/Low)

-IsNewCustomer (Y/N)

-PaymentStatus (Paid/Unpaid)

-PriorityFlag (High/Low)

-Instead of storing these in the fact table, we create a separate Junk Dimension.

-5. Degenerate Dimension

-A dimension that has no separate table; it lives inside the fact table.
+5. Degenerate Dimension - A dimension that has no separate table; it lives inside the fact table.

-Example:

-Invoice Number

-Order Number

-Transaction ID
+Example: Invoice Number, Order Number, Transaction ID

 These are identifiers but not descriptive enough to create a separate dimension table.

-“Degenerate dimension is a dimension key stored in the fact table itself.”

-6. Outrigger Dimension

-A dimension table that is connected to another dimension (not directly to the fact).
+6. Outrigger Dimension - A dimension table that is connected to another dimension (not directly to the fact).

 Example:
 ```